After search, use << and >> links at top of page to view other pages.

 Hello Jacques

-Is the Lag time the same as the dead time?
+Is the Lag time the same as the deadtime?

 Is the process loop time the same as the lag time?